Alexander Thomson of Banchory: Death and legacy

-He died on the 20 May, 1868, at the age of seventy years.
+He died on the 20 May 1868, at the age of seventy years.
 Under his trust settlement he bequeathed to the Free Church College of Aberdeen, £16,000, and also the very valuable Library and Museum which he had collected at Banchory House.
 He was the founder of the Thomson Science Lectureship in the College.

-Thomson is buried in the graveyard of St Devenicks-on-the-Hill in Banchory.

 He bequeathed over 1600 books and 6000 pamphlets to the Free Church College in Aberdeen.
 These are now held by Aberdeen University.

 His memoirs were collected and published by Rev George Smeaton in 1869.